 Social media policy examples: the good and the bad

 Companies like Dell and Pfizer have constantly attracted praise for their insights into social media conduct policy.
-They seem to have found the right balance as to avoid their policies being too restrictive, while also protecting and strengthening their brands.
+They seem to have found the right balance to avoid their policies being too restrictive, while also protecting and strengthening their brand reputation.

-Only a few years ago, who would have thought of the need of social media policies for small companies?
+Only a few years ago, who would have thought of the need for social media policies for small companies?

 As we mentioned above, depending on the industry, employees can do work-related research on YouTube.
 They can find business partnerships or ideas on LinkedIn.
 Or even access relevant industry news via Facebook and Twitter.